 The good news is that with enough time, readers may not only care about the characters but also about the places in the story.
 Attachment is also the most enduring effect in ANTS.
 Once your story has earned attachment, it can carry readers through any boring or unpleasant patches your muddlesome middle might harbor.

 Even though attachment takes time to build and tension isn’t as effective without attachment, you can still entertain your readers immediately.
-Next time I’ll describe the fastest ANTS effect: novelty.
+Ready to move on?
+I’ve also covered novelty and tension.

 Chris Winkle is the editor-in-chief of Mythcreants, an online magazine dedicated to fantasy and science fiction storytelling.
 You can read more of her articles on writing or listen to her talk about stories on The Mythcreant Podcast.